hmchen47/DataScience/ML/MLNN-Hinton/13-BeliefNets.md

     + two hidden causes and one observed effect
     + observed effect: a house jumps
       + very unlikely to happen unless one of the causes is true
-    + one of the causes happened, the 20 cancels the -20 $\impplies$ house jumps w/ a probability 0.5
+    + one of the causes happened, the 20 cancels the -20 $\implies$ house jumps w/ a probability 0.5
     + each of the causes is itself rather than unlikely but not nearly as unlikely as a house spontaneously jumping
     + house jumping observed, plausible explanantions
       + a truck hits the house